-The European mission has been dubbed Esperia from the Ancient Greek name for the Italian peninsula.
-The chosen name reflects how Nespoli's Shuttle mission to the International Space Station is a showcase of Italian technology with the delivery of the Italian-built Node 2, and suggests Italy's long-term commitment to space exploration.
+The European mission was dubbed Esperia from the Ancient Greek name for the Italian peninsula.
+The chosen name reflects how Nespoli's Shuttle mission to the International Space Station was a showcase of Italian technology with the delivery of the Italian-built Node 2, and suggests Italy's long-term commitment to space exploration.

-It also reflects how this flight opportunity stems from a visionary involvement of ASI and Italian industry in providing and developing three pressurised cargo containers for NASA (the Multi-Purpose Logistic Modules or MPLMs) under a bi-lateral agreement within which this flight opportunity falls.
+It also reflects how the flight opportunity stems from a visionary involvement of Italian space agency ASI and Italian industry in providing and developing three pressurised cargo containers for NASA (the Multi-Purpose Logistic Modules or MPLMs) under a bi-lateral agreement within which this flight fell.

-The creation of the mission logo was entrusted to world famous designer Giorgetto Giugiaro and Italdesign SpA under a sponsorship agreement with the Italian Space Agency (ASI).
-The logo depicts how the Esperia mission is key in the completion of the ISS, which is shown at the top of the image.
-The logo also depicts this mission as a stepping stone to further exploration with the moon (in white) and Mars (in red) depicted close to the ISS.
+The creation of the mission logo was entrusted to world famous designer Giorgetto Giugiaro and Italdesign SpA under a sponsorship agreement with the ASI.
+The logo depicts how the Esperia mission is key in the completion of the International Space Station, which is shown at the top of the image.
+The logo also depicts this mission as a stepping stone to further exploration with the moon (in white) and Mars (in red).

 Shuttle mission patch

 The STS-120 patch reflects the role of the mission in the future of the space programme.
 Node 2, the doorway to the international laboratory elements, is shown in the shuttle payload bay.

 On the left of the shuttle the star represents the International Space Station with the red-coloured points representing the current location of the P6 truss with the solar arrays folded away and awaiting relocation when the crew arrives.
 During the mission, the crew will move P6 to its final home at the end of the port-side truss.
 The gold points represent the P6 truss in its new location, unfolded and producing power for science and life support.